 Families of ES and MS Students who take home their devices are offered an optional insurance program at the start of every year or upon joining ISK.
 Information will be sent home at the start of each year.
 This is an ISK self-insurance program in which any premiums not used during the year for fixing or replacing devices will be used to lower future insurance costs or increase availability of items such as spare chargers in the classrooms.

 Software (Apps)

-A complete list of current Apps can be found in the software section of this document.
+A complete list of current Apps can be found here.